 According to the latest data from NASA regarding the Hubble Telescope, astronomers have published more than 18,000 scientific papers using astronomy information and data from the telescope — a number that continues to grow.

 The telescope is as big as a school bus and weighs as two adult elephants.
-It orbits the Earth at the speed of 17,000 miles per hour (27,000 km/h).
+It orbits the Earth at a speed of 17,000 miles per hour (27,000 km/h).

 17. Voyager 1 is located around 14.1 billion miles (22.8 billion km) from the Sun.

 There are many cool things in space, and some of them are even human-made objects like Voyager 1.
 More than 8000 satellites have been launched into space, but Voyager 1 is the most distant human-made object.

 NASA launched the space probe on September 5, 1977, with the goal to study the outer solar system.
 Its main transmitter radiates around 22 watts, which is comparable to a refrigerator light bulb.

 Signals from the probe need more than 20 hours to reach our planet, and by the time they reach Earth, they have a power of only one nanowatt.

 Stars are gigantic celestial bodies made mostly out of hydrogen and helium.
 They can live for billions and billions of years, and while they do, they produce light and emit heat, just like our Sun.